Wole Soyinka: 1988–present: Later career

 In 1988, his collection of poems Mandela's Earth, and Other Poems was published, while in Nigeria another collection of essays, entitled Art, Dialogue and Outrage: Essays on Literature and Culture, appeared.
 In the same year, Soyinka accepted the position of Professor of African Studies and Theatre at Cornell University.
-In 1989, a third novel, inspired by his father's intellectual circle, Ìsarà: A Voyage around Essay, appeared ("Essay" being the nickname of his father S. A. Soyinka).
-In July 1991, the BBC African Service transmitted Soyinka's radio play A Scourge of Hyacinths, and the next year (1992) in Siena (Italy), his play From Zia with Love had its premiere.
-Both works are very bitter political parodies, based on events that took place in Nigeria in the 1980s.
+In 1989, he published a third book, Ìsarà: A Voyage around Essay, inspired by his father's intellectual circle ("Essay" being the nickname of his father S. A. Soyinka).
+In July 1991, the BBC African Service broadcast Soyinka's radio play A Scourge of Hyacinths, and the next year (1992) in Siena (Italy), his play From Zia with Love had its premiere.
+Both works are bitter political parodies, based on events that took place in Nigeria in the 1980s.
 In 1993, Soyinka was awarded an honorary doctorate from Harvard University.
-The following year, another part of his autobiography appeared: Ibadan: The Penkelemes Years (A Memoir: 1946–1965).
-In 1995, his play, The Beatification of Area Boy, was published.
+The following year, another part of his autobiography was published: Ibadan: The Penkelemes Years (A Memoir: 1946–1965).
+In 1995, his play The Beatification of Area Boy was published.
 In October 1994, he was appointed UNESCO Goodwill Ambassador for the Promotion of African culture, human rights, freedom of expression, media and communication.

 In November 1994, Soyinka fled from Nigeria on a motorcycle via the border with Benin, and then went to the United States.
 In 1996, his book The Open Sore of a Continent: A Personal Narrative of the Nigerian Crisis was first published.
 In 1997, he was charged with treason by the government of General Sani Abacha.
 The International Parliament of Writers (IPW) was established in 1993 to provide support for writers victimized by persecution.
 Soyinka became the organization's second president, serving in the role from 1997 to 2000.
 In 1999, a new volume of poems by Soyinka, entitled Outsiders, was released.
 That same year, a BBC-commissioned play called Document of Identity aired on BBC Radio 3, telling the lightly-fictionalized story of the problems his daughter's family encountered during a stopover in Britain when they fled Nigeria for the US in 1996; her son, Oseoba Airewele was born in Luton and became a stateless person.

 Soyinka's play King Baabu premièred in Lagos in 2001, a political satire on the theme of African dictatorship.
 In 2002, a collection of his poems entitled Samarkand and Other Markets I Have Known was published by Methuen.
 In April 2006, his memoir You Must Set Forth at Dawn was published by Random House.
 In 2006 he cancelled his keynote speech for the annual S.E.A.
 Write Awards Ceremony in Bangkok to protest the Thai military's successful coup against the government.